kristoff-it/zig-okredis/REPLIES.md

-# Parsing Redis Replies
+# Decoding Redis Replies

-## Intro
-One of the main features of OkRedis is the ability of parsing Redis replies without having to resort to dynamic allocations when not stricly necessary.
+One of the main features of OkRedis is the ability of decoding Redis replies without having to resort to dynamic allocations when not stricly necessary.

-The main way the user can negotiate reply parsing with the client is via the first argument of `send` and `sendAlloc`.
+The main way the user can negotiate reply decoding with the client is via the first argument of `send` and `sendAlloc`.

 Basic example: